bitovians/pto/README.md

 The This will generate two pem (localhost.pem and localhost-key.pem) files in your home directory.

-- create a certs folder in the root of the project and copy and paste the two pem files into it
+- create a `/certs` folder in the root of the project and copy and paste the two pem files into it
-- create a server.js file in the root of the project with the code from this article: https://ilango.hashnode.dev/serving-a-nextjs-application-over-https-in-localhost

-- run `node server.js` to start the server and serve the app over https://localhost:3000

 ### Running the backend